Shreyashi071/Sales-Dashboard/README.md

 3.How do customer segments (Consumer, Corporate, Home Office) differ in their buying behavior and profitability?
 ----This insight helps tailor marketing and sales strategies per customer group.

-4. What is the monthly trend of sales and profit, and are there any noticeable seasonal patterns or fluctuations?
+4.What is the monthly trend of sales and profit, and are there any noticeable seasonal patterns or fluctuations?
 ----This is crucial for forecasting, budgeting, and preparing for high or low demand periods.

+Demo:

 ![preview](https://raw.githubusercontent.com/Shreyashi071/Sales-Dashboard/main/SuperStore_Sales_PowerBI_Dashboard_Preview.png)